NikolaJohnny94/next-laravel-crud-with-auth/README.md

 ## 📜 Description

-Tasks Dashboard CRUD app, with authentification (JWT), made with Next.js 14, Laravel, NextUI, Zod, Formik, Tailwind CSS, TypeScript and JWT.
+Tasks Dashboard CRUD app, with authentification Laravel Sanctum, made with Next.js 14, Laravel, NextUI, Zod, Formik, Tailwind CSS, TypeScript and JWT.
 On the app initialization, user have option to signin if user already created account, or to signup if user already have account.After user successfully signin, the page is redirected to tasks/dashboard page where user have option to create new task.
 The task form consists of task's title, description, category (personal, work, other) and task status (completed, not completed).
-On successfull task creation, the task is displayed in the tasks table, with created tasks's info and three options: details (tasks details page), edit (edit modal for taks updating) and delete (delete confirmation modal).
+On successfull task creation, the task is displayed in the tasks table, with created tasks's info and three options: details (tasks details page), edit (edit modal for taks editing) and delete (delete confirmation modal).

 ## 💻 Technologies used: